shortcutmedia/shortcut-android-sdk/README.md

 Use the [Shortcut Manager](http://manager.shortcutmedia.com) to create a short-url and set up a deep link to your app specified.

-## Add deep linking support to your App
+## Add deep linking support to your app

 Android already has support for deep links baked in.
 The Shortcut Deep Linking SDK extends the basic built-in functionality with deferred deep links, statistics of app interactions through deep links and short-url generation (suited for sharing).

-In order to support deep links in your App add an intent filter to the `Activity` which you want to get opened when a short link is clicked.
-This is the entry point of your App.
+In order to support deep links in your app add an intent filter to the `Activity` which you want to get opened when a short link is clicked.
+This is the entry point of your app.
 For details check out the [Android documentation](https://developers.google.com/app-indexing/android/app).
-The example below demonstrates how you would configure deep link support for the launcher activity in your App's `Manifest.xml`:
+The example below demonstrates how you would configure deep link support for the launcher activity in your app's `Manifest.xml`:

 ```XML
  <activity